dgillis91/osp3/README.md

 I like this approach by the end of the project.
 If nothing else, it's easier to read than pointers, and only marginally harder than returning struct copies.

-### Outstanding Questions
-- Will I need to keep some reference to all child pid_ts? as of right now, I don't *think* so.
-This could change.